JavaWiz1/dt-pinger/README.md

 - identify and trouble shoot network issues (dropped packets, network congestion, ...)

 **dt-pinger**
-- Only uses standard python modules
 - Tested on Windows and Linux
 - Provides output in multiple formats (csv, json, text)
-- Is a single python file, not requiring any additional resources

 Statistics captured for each host are:
 - ping timestamp